 How is blepharitis in dogs treated?

-Our board-certified veterinary ophthalmologist specializes in treating eye diseases and disorders in dogs and cats.
-Based on the results of the physical examination and diagnostic tests, our ophthalmologist can create a custom treatment plan for your pet.
+Based on the results of the physical examination and diagnostic tests, our team can create a custom treatment plan for your pet.

 Treatment options vary depending on the underlying cause of your dog’s blepharitis.
 Your dog may need to wear an Elizabethan cone (collar) to prevent rubbing or scratching.
 Severe cases may require surgery and/or medication.
 If a food allergy has caused the symptoms, your vet will work to identify the food allergen, then help you eliminate it from your pet’s diet.